lukakerr/Pine/Docs/Wiki/Plugins.md

   }
   ```

-What this does it find every `<h..>` element and set its color to green.
+What this does is find every `<h..>` element and set its color to green.

 3. Close and re-open Pine, and type `# A Green Heading!` into the editor, you'll now notice
   the heading is shown as green in the preview.